NextCenturyCorporation/dig/README.md

 All deployment configuration for dig is done by modifying the docker-compose.yml file in the `dig/` directory.

 ## Configuration Files
-This section of the [dig] README will highlight [dig]-specific configuration elements.
+This section of the [DIG] README will highlight [DIG]-specific configuration elements.

 ### Overview
-[dig] manages system and User Interface (UI) configuration variables server-side.
-Both system and UI variables are defined within `server/config/environment/index.js`.  [dig] loads this file when the system starts.  `server/app.js` uses system configuration elements as necessary or passes them along to server-side modules. `server/routes.js` defines a `/config` REST endpoint that returns all UI configuration elements within a JSON object.
+[DIG] manages system and User Interface (UI) configuration variables server-side.
+Both system and UI variables are defined within `server/config/environment/index.js`.
+[DIG] loads this file when the system starts.  `server/app.js` uses system configuration elements as necessary or passes them along to server-side modules. `server/routes.js` defines a `/config` REST endpoint that returns all UI configuration elements within a JSON object.

-The UI is built upon the [AngularJS] framework and loads configuration variables during the bootstrapping phase of [dig]'s [AngularJS] application.
-The [dig] app pulls variabes via the `/config` REST endpoint and stores them as [AngularJS] constants or values.
+The UI is built upon the [AngularJS] framework and loads configuration variables during the bootstrapping phase of [DIG]'s [AngularJS] application.
+The [DIG] app pulls variabes via the `/config` REST endpoint and stores them as [AngularJS] constants or values.

 ### Environment Variables
 Some configuration elements such as SECRET KEYS, or server-specific addresses and ports are inappropriate to store in Github managed files.
 See the
-[Setting Your Environment Variables](#setting-your-environment-variables) section for [dig]'s core variables.
+[Setting Your Environment Variables](#setting-your-environment-variables) section for [DIG]'s core variables.
 Note that the `server/config/local.env.js` file can provide overrides to environment variables.
 This file is loaded prior to `server/config/environment/index.js`, so environment variables can be used within the primary configuration file.

 ### Elastic Search Index
-The application is currently configured to use an internal ElasticSearch service.
+The application is currently configured to use an internal Elasticsearch service.
 To change this configuration, modify the **euiHost** variable in `client/app/app.js` or set the **EUI_SEARCH_INDEX** environment variable.

->Depending on version (>= 1.4.x), it may be necessary to add **http.cors.enabled : true** to elasticsearch.yml in the config directory of ElasticSearch
+>Depending on version (>= 1.4.x), it may be necessary to add **http.cors.enabled : true** to elasticsearch.yml in the config directory of Elasticsearch

 ### User Interface